 Can you believe it’s November already?!?

-Know what that means?
+Do you know what that means?
 Yes, seeing family and overeating on Thanksgiving.
 There’s that, sure.

 Black Friday and Cyber Monday shopping deals!

 These two days have turned into crazy whirlwinds of shopping and sales (actually the whole week is full of deals).
 Do your homework and you can score some great deals that you might not find the rest of the year,

 1. Make a list

 What items are you looking for?
 Who are you shopping for?

 Put a list together of exactly everything you plan to buy and who you are buying it for.
 It’s easy to get lulled into all of the bargains you’ll see.
 Without a list, you may find yourself buying all sorts of stuff (read: junk) you don’t need because of the prices.

 2. Create a budget

 This is almost a part II for making a list.
 By creating a budget you set up a dollar amount you are willing to spend.
 Without having exact figures you can easily find yourself going over budget and spending more than you can afford to.

 Do you want to spend the beginning of next year paying for your shopping now?!?
-Don’t be one of those people that hopes they get enough of a tax return back to cover what they’ve spend for the holidays.
+Don’t be one of those people that hope they get enough of a tax return back to cover what they’ve spent for the holidays.

 What’s the point of taking advantage of deals if you are going to end up overspending?